binojvr/AnalyticsBackendSystemArchitecture/README.md

 *   **have the ability to reprocess historical data in case of bugs in the processing logic**

 Kafka writes the messages it receives to disk and keeps multiple copies of each message, hence it ensures durability.
 So in case bugs or failures we can reprocess the data.
 However, its not the permanent store.
-So we configure our Kafka cluster to retain information for a few hours and get the data to ourpush data permanent store Google Cloud STorage or Amazon S3.
+So we configure our Kafka cluster to retain information for a few hours and get the data and then push data to permanent store like **Google Cloud STorage** or **Amazon S3**.